IkramBlsl/Projet_SMA/README.md

 ## Execution
-- You can compile the program using this command:
+- You can compile the program using this command:javac -classpath [path to jade.jar] ./src/*.java
 - You can launch the execution using this command: java jade.Boot -gui -agents